 Shell In Singapore

 As one of the world’s leading energy companies, Shell plays a key role in meeting the world’s growing energy demand in economically, environmentally and socially responsible ways.
-In Singapore, Shell employs more than 3,200 people and is one of the country’s largest foreign investors.
+In Singapore, Shell employs about 3,000 people and is one of the country’s largest foreign investors.

 Shell has been in Singapore since 1891 and has businesses including trading and marketing of liquefied natural gas; manufacturing, trading, marketing and shipping of oil products and chemicals; and development of renewable energy solutions.